sakshyam33/django/README.md

-first you need to have a virtual environment actvated and install django
+first you need to have a virtual environment activated and install django then you can clone this it is a vey basic ecommerce site